ae2079/funding-pot/README.md

 The steps tie the services together and bring an order into the execution flow.

-1. `getConfigs`: loads input parameters provided by the user as JSON files
+1. `loadInputs`: loads input parameters provided by the user as JSON files
 2. `validateInputs`: validates the input parameters and environment variables
 3. `instantiateServices`: instantiates the services using the input parameters and environment variables
 4. `defineBatch`: defines the batch by calculating the contributions, eligibility, received allocations, vesting details etc.